ubuntu/ubuntu-desktop-documentation/docs/explanation/hardware-backed-disk-encryption.md

 (hardware-backed-disk-encryption)=
 # Hardware-backed disk encryption

-Hardware-backed encryption is a convenient way to keep your data secure.
+Hardware-backed disk encryption is a convenient way to keep your data secure.
 It automatically decrypts the data on your disk at startup, while keeping your data encrypted at rest.
 This eliminates the need to enter a passphrase every time you start up your machine: you just need to enter your user password to log in.
 Optionally, you can set a disk encryption passphrase for additional security.

 ## How hardware-backed disk encryption works